SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 You use macro expressions to call freestanding macros.
 To call an attached macro,
 use the custom attribute syntax described in <doc:Attributes>.
-Both freestanding and attached macros are expanded as follows:
+Both freestanding and attached macros expand as follows:

 1. Swift parses the source code and performs type checking, to produce an abstract syntax tree (AST).